danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 2. Check if each of the tofu object has been eaten or wasted.
 3. If the game has ended, what are the conditions for this, and consequences?

-Since the program runs continuously with logics implemented in the `draw()` function, this means tofu(s) will continuously be created, moved and displayed.
+Since the program runs continuously with logic implemented in the `draw()` function, this means tofu(s) will continuously be created, moved and displayed.
 This necessitates breaking a bigger task down into smaller tasks.

-**Deleting tofus**
+**Deleting tofu**

 One of the important things to note is that once an object is created, it will stay in the program even it is no longer visible on a screen, until you delete it.
-In this game, tofus disappear from the screen in two ways:
+In this game, tofu disappear from the screen in two ways:

 1. A tofu object is uneaten and moves beyond the confines of the screen.
 2. A tofu object is eaten.

-Although the tofus may disappear from the screen, we need to delete the objects using code or otherwise they will continue to move off screen (Unless you may want to implement a logic of reusing those disappeared tofus but for this sample code, we would also demonstrate how to delete them).
+Although the tofu may disappear from the screen, we need to delete the objects using code or otherwise they will continue to move off screen (that is, unless you may want to reuse disappeared tofu, but for this sample code we demonstrate how to delete).

-Since we use the syntax `tofu.length` to check the minimum number of tofus, the deletion of tofus becomes essential so that the screen can check on and then adjust the number of tofus.
+Since we use the syntax `tofu.length` to check the minimum number of tofu objects, the deletion becomes essential so that the screen can check on and then adjust the number of tofu.
 We have `push()` for adding new objects, and we have `splice()` for deleting them.

 ```javascript
 function draw() {